RadixSeven/RadixSeven.github.io/about.md

 permalink: /about/
 ---

-I'm a software developer and would like to empower millions with accurate information.
+I live to empower millions with accurate information.

 ### Contact me